Peanut butter – a substance that is found in almost every form, from spread to fudge.

 In 2014, a team of German researchers managed to create a tiny diamond out of peanut butter after pressing it with immense pressure to replicate that of the earth’s own diamond creation process.
 The diamond was destroyed straight after due to an enormous hydrogen release.

 In America, around $800 million is spent annually on peanut butter alone.
 Compare that to the approximate $75.5 million spent on peanut butter in the U.K.!

-Harry Burnett Reese, an inventor and former farmer, invented the Hershey’s peanut butter cup in 1928.
+Harry Burnett Reese, an inventor, and former farmer invented Hershey’s peanut butter cup in 1928.

 Peanuts aren’t actually nuts.
 The “nut” most of us seem to love is actually a legume, as it is an edible seed inside a pod.